Who needs a Texas Boater Education ID Card?

 TEXAS’ AGE AND HORSEPOWER RESTRICTIONS

-Children under 13 years of age may operate a boat if they are supervised by a person who meets the following requirements:
+Children under 13 years of age may operate a boat if they are supervised by a person who is:

-- They are on board the boat while it is underway.
+- On board the boat while it is underway.

-- They are legally able to operate the boat, if required.
+- Legally able to operate the boat, if required.

 Boat registration requirements vary from state to state.
 To legally operate a boat in the state of Texas, you must obtain a Texas Certificate of Number and validation decals.